 Note: You may download these documents for use in the context of the OPAL project only.
 All other rights are reserved.

 Did you know?

-Knopper galls, which can form on acorns, are caused by a tiny gall wasp called Andricus quercuscalicis.
-This pest first arrived in southern England in the 1950s and has now invaded most of the UK.
+Knopper galls, which can form on acorns, are caused by a tiny wasp called Andricus quercuscalicis.
+It arrived in England in the 1950s and has now invaded most of the UK.